-2. The development hereby permitted shall be carried out in accordance with the following approved plans: 1.
+2. The development hereby permitted shall be carried out in full accordance with the approved plans and the details specified on the application form unless otherwise agreed in writing by the planning authority or unless otherwise required by conditions attached to this permission.